 Welcome to De Moksha Boutique Resort & Restaurant

-We provide personalised five-star service within the intimacy of your own private villa, in Tanah Lot, allowing you to discover what it really means to be in Bali.
-Our resort is surrounded by traditional Balinese villages, rice fields and forest, offering you an authentic appreciation of Balinese culture, away from the crowds of this iconic holiday destination.
+We provide excellent personalised service within the intimacy of your own eco-friendly luxurious villa, in Tanah Lot, allowing you to discover what it really means to be in Bali.
+De Moksha Resort is surrounded by traditional Balinese villages, rice fields and forest, offering you an authentic appreciation of Balinese culture, away from the crowds of this iconic holiday destination.

-Each of our eight private villas offers a complementary balance between sophisticated contemporary designs, combined with elements of Indonesian craftsmanship, while our unique lush gardens complete the perfect, tranquil environment for your getaway.
+Each of our eight eco-friendly luxurious villas offers a complementary balance between sophisticated contemporary designs, combined with elements of Indonesian craftsmanship, while our unique lush gardens complete the perfect, tranquil environment for your getaway.

-A stay at De Moksha provides memorable moments for your body, mind, soul and palette.
-Our restaurant offers a range of inspired dishes while our riverside spa and yoga shala encourage you to relax and unwind with affordable and reasonable rate.
+A stay at De Moksha Resort provides memorable moments for your body, mind, soul and palette.
+De Moksha Restaurant offers a range of inspired dishes while our riverside spa and yoga shala encourage you to relax and unwind with affordable and reasonable rate.

-Visit the coastal Tanah Lot temple for breathtaking sunsets; tee off to stunning views at Nirwana Golf Course or stroll leisurely along a hidden gem, Kedungu beach, all within easy reach of De Moksha Resort.
-Visit neighbouring area Canggu and Seminyak with our Resort car where you will find many of Bali's busy touristic dining and shopping spots.
+Visit the coastal Tanah Lot temple for breathtaking sunsets; tee off to stunning views at Nirwana Golf Course or stroll leisurely along a hidden gem, Kedungu Beach, all within easy reach of De Moksha Resort.
+Visit neighbouring area Canggu and Seminyak with our De Moksha Resort car where you will find many of Bali's busy touristic dining and shopping spots.

-From our villas, amenities and our team, rest assured that your stay at De Moksha Resort has been thoughtfully tailored to provide the perfect environment for your complete relaxation.
+From our eco-friendly luxurious villas, amenities and our team, rest assured that your stay at De Moksha Resort has been thoughtfully tailored to provide the perfect environment for your complete relaxation.